Hxnzo/CarDetection/README.md

-# Embedded Systems Assignment 2: CarDetection Algorithm On QEMU
+# CarDetection Algorithm On QEMU

 #### Please refer to the pdf file in the repository for instructions on how to run the project